Mobile Gendarmerie: Zonal Gendarmerie Regions

 Since 2016, metropolitan France has been divided into 12 administrative regions (plus Corsica) and the Departmental Gendarmerie has followed this pattern with 13 Gendarmerie Regions.
 (Note: Prior to the 2016 reform, there were 22 administrative regions and 22 Gendarmerie regions.)
 The general officer in charge of a region whose capital is also the seat of a Defense Zone (called a Zonal Region) heads all Mobile Gendarmerie forces of that region.
 (Note: From 1991 to 2005, the Groupings of a given Zonal Region formed a Mobile Gendarmerie Legion.
 Since 2005, they report directly into the Zonal Region.)
 The number of Zonal regions, which went down from nine to seven in 2000, was left unchanged in the 2016 reform.

 Mobile Gendarmerie Groupings

-A grouping (Groupement de gendarmerie mobile, or GGM) is an administrative echelon under the command of a lieutenant-colonel, a "full" colonel or a Brigadier General.
-Groupings are comparable to battalions or regiments but, contrary to theses units, their size is not standardized as they include from four to ten squadrons.
+A grouping (Groupement de gendarmerie mobile, or GGM) is an administrative echelon under the command of a lieutenant-colonel, a "full" colonel or a brigadier general.
+Groupings are comparable to battalions or regiments but, contrary to these units, their size is not standardized as they include from four to ten squadrons.
 Where the situation so warrants (such as in large demonstrations or public events), squadrons from different groupings can be gathered into a "Tactical Gendarmerie Grouping" (Groupement tactique de gendarmerie, or GTG) under the operational command of a grouping commander.
 If need be, several GTGs form an "Operational Grouping for Maintaining Order" (Groupement opérationnel de maintien de l'ordre, or GOMO) under the command of a full colonel.